microsoft/vscode-docs/docs/remote/wsl.md

 2. Navigate to a folder you'd like to open in VS Code (including, but not limited to, Windows filesystem mounts like `/mnt/c`)

-3. Type **`code-insiders .`** in the terminal.
+3. Type **`code .`** in the terminal.
 When doing this for the first time, you should see VS Code fetching components needed to run in WSL.
 This should only take short while, and is only needed once.

     > **Note:** If this command does not work, you may not have added VS Code to your path when it was installed.
 Instead, start VS Code, press `kbstyle(F1)`, select **Remote-WSL: New Window**, and use the File menu to open your folder.